boredazfcuk/docker-icloudpd/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
 English only please.
-If you can't be bothered to run it through Google Translate, or whatever, neither can I.
+If you can't be bothered to run it through Google Translate, or whatever, neither can I. Any issues raised that ignore this template will be closed as unplanned.

 **Expected behaviour**
 A clear and concise description of what you expected to happen.